Posts Tagged ‘ferry county’

 What Washington public works projects will be still standing in AD 4000?

 My father was an engineer.
 He always marveled at how many bridges and aqueducts of the Roman Empire are still left standing.
 But he was perplexed at how many public works projects here in the U.S. are just disasters.
-He never really had an answer to this question.

 The Pont du Gard aqueduct was built by the Romans in approximately 19 BC.
 It still stands today.

-This question of his came to mind when I started seeing a bunch of new public works projects in this area.
-I heard the federal government was assisting in some such projects as part of an economic stimulus bill.
+This question came to mind when I started seeing a bunch of new public works projects in this area.
+I heard the federal government was assisting in some projects as part of an economic stimulus bill.
 I remember when the City of Republic had a new shop built ten years ago.
 It collapsed soon after it was built under the weight of a heavy snow fall.
 I also noticed how the newly constructed front steps of the court house have begun to crumble and have been roped off.

 In Spokane in 2006 the River Park Square parking garage crumbled and allowed a vehicle to roll out and fall five stories to the ground killing someone.